-15. Effective sound insulation shall be employed for all plant and machinery on the site.
-Where reversing alarms are fitted to machinery their maximum output shall be no more than 3dB above the ambient noise level.
+19. Effective sound insulation shall be employed for all plant and machinery on the site.
+Where reversing alarms are fitted to machinery their maximum output shall, unless otherwise agreed in writing by the Mineral Planning Authority, be no more than 3dB above the ambient noise level.